matthew-lim-matthew-lim/project-hydra/README.md

 **Requires OpenAI API Key**

 Reads a messenger chat and generates a response.
-Can regenerate response multiple times, or modify response before sending (or changing your mind and not sending).
+Upon generating a message, the user may select from the options:
+- 'Y' to send
+- 'R' to regenerate response
+- 'M' to manually modify response
+- 'F' to provide feedback and regenerate response
+- 'N' to exit program

 Takes in a Chat name.